waikato-datamining/shallowflow-api/README.md

 * Serialization

-  * `shallowflow.api.serialization.add_dict_reader` - add a handler for class to interpret a dictionary
+  * `coed.serialization.objects.add_dict_reader` - add a handler for class to interpret a dictionary
-  * `shallowflow.api.serialization.add_dict_writer` - add a handler for class to generate a dictionary
+  * `coed.serialization.objects.add_dict_writer` - add a handler for class to generate a dictionary
-  * `shallowflow.api.serialization.get_dict_reader` - returns the handler for a class to interpret a dictionary
+  * `coed.serialization.objects.get_dict_reader` - returns the handler for a class to interpret a dictionary
-  * `shallowflow.api.serialization.get_dict_writer` - returns the handler for a class to generate a dictionary
+  * `coed.serialization.objects.get_dict_writer` - returns the handler for a class to generate a dictionary

 * I/O